gpdowney/lightweightLSAT/pages/time/time.md

 ### Plan to Flag

-Practice with a plan to Flag X Qs:
+Practice with a plan to Flag X questions:

 X depends on your current score...

-- If you're new or scoring below 150: plan to flag 10+ Qs per section.
+- If you're new or scoring below 150: plan to flag 10+ questions per section.
 - 151-157: flag 8.
 - 157-163: flag 6.
 - 163-167: flag 4.
 - above 167: flag 2.

-### Practice Speed on Easier Qs
+### Practice Speed on Easier questions

-Generally, earlier Qs tend to be easier.
+Generally, earlier questions tend to be easier.

 If you are <160...

-- RC/LG: first passage/game in 7:30 min / first two passages/games in 15:00.
+- Reading/Games: first passage/game in 7:30 min / first two passages/games in 15:00.
-- LR: first 5 Qs in 5:00 / 10 in 10:00.
+- Reasoning: first 5 questions in 5:00 / 10 in 10:00.

 If you are >160...

-- RC/LG: first passage/game in 6:00 / first two in 12:00.
+- Reading/Games: first passage/game in 6:00 / first two in 12:00.
-- LR: first 5 Qs in 4:00 / 12 Qs in 10:00.
+- Reasoning: first 5 questions in 4:00 / 12 questions in 10:00.

-### An LG drill
+### An Games drill

 Spend the minimum time possible on Set-Up (ideally around 0:30).
-Get into the Qs and start making Hypos to prove and disprove Answers.
+Get into the questions and start making Hypos to prove and disprove Answers.

-### An RC drill
+### An Reading drill

 Unlimited Reading time.
-Then 0:30 (or 0:45) per Q.
+Then 0:30 (or 0:45) per question.